Chest Pain Center

 Heart attacks are the leading cause of death in the United States, with 600,000 people dying annually of heart disease.
 More than five million Americans visit hospitals each year with chest pain.

-SCPC's goal is to significantly reduce the mortality rate of these patients by teaching the public to recognize and react to the early symptoms of a possible heart attack, reduce the time that it takes to receive treatment, and increase the accuracy and effectiveness of treatment.
+American College of Cardiology (ACC) goal is to significantly reduce the mortality rate of these patients by teaching the public to recognize and react to the early symptoms of a possible heart attack, reduce the time that it takes to receive treatment, and increase the accuracy and effectiveness of treatment.

 Sharon Regional Medical Center demonstrates expertise in the following areas:

 - Integrating the emergency department with the local emergency medical responders

 - Continually seeking to improve processes and procedures

 - Ensuring the competence and training of Accredited Chest Pain Center personnel

 - Supporting community outreach programs that educate the public to promptly seek medical care if they display symptoms of a possible heart attack